-There are many ways you can observe and celebrate this holiday, from supporting black businesses to educating yourself, to using your voice to spread love.
-You can also take time to share the stories of black people you admire, and learn about prominent black figures in American history.
+There are many ways you can observe and celebrate this holiday, from supporting black businesses to educating yourself, spreading love, and being an antiracist ally.
+You can also take time to share the stories of Black Americans you admire, and learn about prominent black figures in American history.

 CLICK HERE to learn more about 100 prominent Black Americans influencing culture and bringing about change.